What Is Battle Royale Sudoku? The Complete Guide

 Sudoku Royale is the world's only battle royale sudoku game.
 Compete against up to 10 players in real time on the same board with elimination rounds.

-In Sudoku Royale, a battle royale match works like this:
+In Sudoku Royale, the core Battle Royale match works like this:

 Why This Is Revolutionary for Sudoku